ramigs/ramigs.dev/src/site/posts/2020-05-08-dynamic-order-change-html.md

 ### Solution 1:

-- The parent element is a flex container, or it's not a flex container, but there's no impediment to set it as such
+- The parent element has to be a flex container
 - Achieved using **CSS**
 - Does not actually change the DOM order of the elements
-- Implemented in less steps
+- Less implementation steps
 - Breaks keyboard navigation

 ### Solution 2:

-- The parent element is not a flex container, and you can't/don't want to set it as such
 - Achieved using **JavaScript**
 - Changes the DOM order of the elements
-- Implemented in more steps
+- More implementation steps
 - Does not break keyboard navigation

 ## Solution 1: flex-direction